wizzlerr/bingo/README.md

 ## Rules

 1. Game resets every monday
+2. Game is locked every friday at 4:30 PM CEST
-2. Person with most points wins
+3. Person with most points wins
-3. Declaring scores should be done by going to active week issue and putting comment
+4. Declaring scores should be done by going to active week issue and putting comment

 **Bingo types**